-Local Artists & Businesses
+Local Artists & Small Businesses

 The Twisted Bead & Rock Shop proudly supports local artists and businesses.
 We believe in creating a community, so we happily show and sell work from local artists.
 Often, our artists host classes as guest teachers.

 Want to display your work or teach a class?
 Call us at 410-956-5529 or stop by the shop.

 You can buy work from all of featured artists in our shop.
 Stop by to see their creations in person!

 Rebecca Burrell is the creator of Minxes Trinkets.
 She creates jewelry as well as other fun adornments, more often than not revolving around a theme of nature or mysticism.
 Originally working with vintage pieces, Rebecca’s always had a keen eye, now she works making mostly electroformed jewelry.

 - Robin Burrucker is the creator of White Feather Renditions.
 Her interests lie in painting and photographing Maryland wildlife.
 Burrucker’s feathers display hand-drawn animals ranging from butterflies to fox.

 - Michael Dennis operates the M.D. alchemist.
 For his pieces, Dennis mainly works with copper, brass, bronze, salvaged colored tin, and other metal objects.

 - Mindy Dollar repurposes and redesigns wood boxes that are ready for a new take on life.
 She also paints decorative stones and creates greeting cards.
 Mindy’s work typically reflects the originality of whatever she gets to work with.
 Her art is always one of a kind and filled with the most darling of details.

 - Cozaana by Carolos Zepeda, a local silversmith, focuses on handmade, silver jewelry.
 His work includes conch shell jewelry, pendants, rings, necklaces, and earrings.